-feel gritty and lashes sticky, antibiotic eye drop ordered by M.D.
+Conjunctivitis: "Pink-Eye", tearing and discomfort, redness, mucous secretion, lidsfeel gritty and lashes sticky, antibiotic eye drop ordered by M.D.
 May return to school when on prescription eye drops for 24 hours.

-Strep Throat: infection of the throat that must be treated with specific antibiotic ther- apy ordered by M.D.
+Strep Throat: infection of the throat that must be treated with specific antibiotic therapy ordered by M.D.
 Child must be fever free (under 100°) at least 24 hours and on prescription medication for 24 hours before returning to school.

 Head Lice: The presence of live bugs causes very itchy scalp and is very contagious.
-Student with live bugs and their household members will be sent home for appropri- ate treatment.
+Student with live bugs and their household members will be sent home for appropriate treatment.
 A special shampoo and removal of all live bugs is required for all family members attending Ocean Township Schools before being allowed to return to school.

-Immunizatio Pre-School Kindergarten 6th Grade DTP/DTap 4 doses 4 doses - 1 on or after the 4th birthday or any 5 doses Tdap 1 dose if born on or after 1-1-97.
-A child does not need a Tdap dose until 5 years after the last DTP/DTap or Td Polio 3 doses 3 doses - 1 on or after the 4th birthday; or any 4 doses Measles 1 dose on or after the 1st birthday 2 doses - one on or after the 1st birthday and 2nd dose before entering the Kindergarten 1 dose on or after Rubella 1 dose on or after the 1st birthday the 1st birthday Mumps 1 dose on or after the 1st birthday 1 dose on or after the 1st birthday Hepatitis B Varicella 3 doses 3 doses Varicella (chicken 1 dose on or after the 1st birthday 1 dose on or after the 1st birthday HIB 1doseonorafter1st optional Mantoux Required if entering from select countries into any Meningococcal 1 dose if born on or after 1-1-97 Pneumococcal Minimum of 1 dose on or after the 1st Influenza (flu) 1 dose each fall (up to age 59 months.)
+Immunizations Pre-School Kindergarten 6th Grade DTP/DTap 4 doses 4 doses - 1 on or after the 4th birthday or any 5 doses Tdap 1 dose if born on or after 1-1-97.
+A child does not need a Tdap dose until 5 years after the last DTP/DTap or Td Polio 3 doses 3 doses - 1 on or after the 4th birthday; or any 4 doses Measles 1 dose on or after the 1st birthday 2 doses - one on or after the 1st birthday and 2nd dose before entering the Kindergarten Rubella 1 dose on or after the 1st birthday 1 dose on or after the 1st birthday Mumps 1 dose on or after the 1st birthday 1 dose on or after the 1st birthday Hepatitis B 3 doses 3 doses Varicella (chicken pox) 1 dose on or after the 1st birthday 1 dose on or after the 1st birthday HIB 1 dose on or after 1st birthday optional Mantoux Required if entering from select countries into any grade Meningococcal 1 dose if born on or after 1-1-97 Pneumococcal Minimum of 1 dose on or after the 1st birthday Influenza (flu) 1 dose each fall (up to age 59 months.)

-Chapter New Jersey State \ New Sanitary Code as of September
+Chapter 14 New Jersey State New Sanitary Code as of September 2008